Jurassic 5: History

 Jurassic 5 debuted nationally in 1995 from TVT Records with their first single, "Unified Rebelution".
-Jurassic 5 released their first record, Jurassic 5 EP, in 1997.

-After Jurassic 5 put out their first record, it "cemented their position in the 1990s alternative hip hop movement, alongside artists such as Company Flow, Black Star and Kool Keith."
-The group later signed to Interscope Records and the EP was repackaged with additional tracks and released in December 1998 as the full-length, eponymous debut album entitled Jurassic 5.
+Jurassic 5 released Jurassic 5 EP, their first record, in 1997.
+It "cemented their position in the 1990s alternative hip hop movement, alongside artists such as Company Flow, Black Star and Kool Keith."
+The group later signed to Interscope Records, and the EP was repackaged with additional tracks and released in December 1998 as the full-length debut album, titled Jurassic 5.
 In a 2002 interview with The Sydney Morning Herald, the group explained the origin of their name.
-Chali 2na revealed, "I played the song to my friend’s mother and she made a joke: ‘You guys think you sound like the Fantastic Five, but you sound more like the Jurassic Five.’
+Chali 2na said, "I played the song to my friend's mother and she made a joke: 'You guys think you sound like the Fantastic Five, but you sound more like the Jurassic Five.'
 And we started laughing but, well, the name stuck."

-This was followed by their second album Quality Control, which peaked at #43 on the Billboard 200.
+This was followed by the album Quality Control, which peaked at No. 43 on the Billboard 200.

-In 2002, they released their third album, Power In Numbers which peaked at #15 on the Billboard 200 chart.
+In 2002, they released Power In Numbers, which peaked at No. 15 on the Billboard 200 chart.

 Jurassic 5 eventually toured without Cut Chemist, who left the group to pursue a solo career.
-The remaining five members released their fourth and final album, Feedback, on July 25, 2006.
-The album peaked at #15 on the Billboard 200.
+The remaining five members released Feedback, their final album, on July 25, 2006.
+The album peaked at No. 15 on the Billboard 200.

 The group split in 2007.
-Reasons for the break-up were attributed to disagreements among members of the group.
+The break-up was attributed to disagreements among members of the group.

 In 2013, the group re-formed, including the return of Cut Chemist, for the Coachella Valley Music and Arts Festival and an international tour, primarily in the UK but also including dates in Ireland, Portugal, Spain, Japan and the United States.
 They played at Glastonbury in 2014 and had a Word of Mouth Reunion Tour during the Summer of 2014.

-In 2016, they released their first new song in a decade "Customer Service".
+In 2016, they released their first new song in a decade, "Customer Service".